Email Warmup

 • All features included in every plan

-• API so you can integrate warm-up into your own SaaS or agency dashboard
+• Warm-up API so you can integrate warm-up into your own SaaS or agency dashboard

-• Built-in extras (blacklist monitoring and verification credits included in all plans)
+• Built-in extras: blacklist monitoring across 70+ lists and email verification credits included in all plans

 Cons

-• Max of 250 warm-up emails per mailbox
+• Max of 250 warm-up emails per individual mailbox

 2) Lemwarm